Fandango (wrestler): Championship pursuits (2013–2016)

 At the October 23, 2012 SmackDown taping, Hussey debuted a new ballroom dancer character named Fandango in a dark match, with vignettes for the character airing by November.
-After months of promotional videos, the character of Fandango debuted on the March 1, 2013 episode of SmackDown.
+After months of promotional videos, the character of Fandango debuted on the March 1, 2013, episode of SmackDown.
 As part of his act, Fandango was portrayed as fussy, flamboyant, and sultry-voiced.
 He was also accompanied by a female dance partner, mostly by a dark-haired and unnamed Andrea Lynn (a real-life dancer and at the time college student) and later Summer Rae, a developmental wrestler.

 Despite his debut, Fandango refused to wrestle his first match on numerous occasions because the ring announcers and his opponents could not pronounce "Fandango" to his satisfaction.
 On the March 18 episode of Raw, Chris Jericho mispronounced Fandango's name intentionally and repeatedly to start Fandango's first feud.
 In his debut match on the main roster at WrestleMania 29, Fandango scored what would be the biggest win of his career when he defeated Jericho.
 He then wrestled in his first Raw match against Kofi Kingston the following night.
 Despite Fandango being a heel and winning via disqualification from Chris Jericho attacking him, he still received an enthusiastic ovation from the live audience as they boisterously sang his theme music and created a dance for it as well.
 Not only did this take place during and shortly after his encounter, but it also took place long after the show itself.
 The song became an overnight hit as many fans took to iTunes to buy the single, causing it to gain considerable momentum and move from #175 to #11 in one day on the UK chart, before settling at #44 by the week's end.
 In spite of the phenomenon which WWE labelled as "Fandango-ing", the Fandango character continued to insult audiences.
 At Extreme Rules, Fandango was defeated by Jericho in a rematch to end their feud.
 Fandango moved on to a three-way feud for the WWE Intercontinental Championship against champion Wade Barrett and fellow challenger The Miz.
-Days later, Fandango distracted Miz by dancing at ringside while Miz was wrestling Barrett; then he attacked Miz, resulting in Miz gaining a disqualification win over Barrett.
-Fandango later pinned Barrett in a non-title match after Miz, who was the special guest referee, attacked Barrett.
+Days later, Fandango distracted The Miz by dancing at ringside while The Miz was wrestling Barrett; then he attacked The Miz, resulting in The Miz gaining a disqualification win over Barrett.
+Fandango later pinned Barrett in a non-title match after The Miz, who was the special guest referee, attacked Barrett.
 A triple threat match for the Intercontinental title was set for Payback which Fandango was booked to win.
 However, he suffered a legitimate concussion during a SmackDown taping against Zack Ryder in June and was removed from the match.
 His replacement, Curtis Axel, won the match and the championship.